nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ### What's next?

-Learn how to make it output a named file.
+Learn how to make the script output a named file.

 ---

 ## 3. Send the output to a file

-Instead of printing "Hello World!" to the standard output it can be saved to a file (it's the same thing we did when running in the terminal earlier).

-In a real-world workflow, this is like having a command that specifies an output file as part of its normal syntax.
-We'll see examples of that later.
+Instead of printing "Hello World!" to the standard output, we'd prefer to save that output to a specific file, just like we did when running in the terminal earlier.
+This is how most tools that you'll run as part of real-world pipelines typically behave; we'll see examples of that later.

-Bother the script and the output definition blocks need to be updated.
+Both the script and the output definition blocks need to be updated.

-!!! note

-    Inputs and outputs in the process blocks typically require a qualifier and a variable name:

-    ```
-    <input/output qualifier> <input/output name>
-    ```

-    A definition consists of a qualifier and a name.
-The qualifier defines the type of data to be received.
-This information is used by Nextflow to apply the semantic rules associated with each qualifier, and handle it properly.
-Common qualifiers include `val` and `path`.

-#### 1. Change the process command to output a named file
+### 3.1.
+Change the process command to output a named file

+This is the same change we made when we ran the command directly in the terminal earlier.

 _Before:_